52 Different Types of Beetles in Arizona

 Darkling beetles are small insects with black bodies covered with white hairs.
 Adults measure between 1/2 inch to 3/4 inch long.

 Meanwhile, we are still on our roll with Arizona’s various types of beetles.
-There are more beetles you definitely want to learn about.
+There are more beetles you want to learn about.
 Continue reading!

 39. Globemallow Leaf Beetle